University of Chile School of Law, Santiago

 The academic year at the University of Chile is divided into two semesters.
 The first semester runs from the beginning of March through mid-July, and the second semester runs from the beginning of August through in mid-December.
 The academic calendar is posted on the school’s website.

-Students interested in the University of Chile exchange program should follow the HLS Semester Abroad application process described on the Semester Abroad Eligibility and Application page.
+Students interested in the University of Chile exchange program should follow the HLS Semester Abroad application process described on the Semester Abroad: Planning and Application page.

 Students approved by the HLS Study Abroad Committee will also be asked to complete the University of Chile application form.
 HLS will provide more information about this process to students nominated to study at the University of Chile.